 ACCELEROMETER WATCHES ASSESSED

-The absolute best in the class of accelerometer based running watches are the Suunto t6d and the Polar RS800sd.
+The absolute best in the class of accelerometer based running watch is the Polar RS800sd.
 These devices

 deliver accurate speed, distance, heart rate and pacing information.
 Both come with light weight foot pods (between 30 and 50 grams, that